implicit-invocation/jbump/README.md

 - Simple, fast, and accurate collisions in a lightweight package
 - Avoids tunneling with fast AABB calculation
 - User has complete control over the movement and physics of entities
-- Can be used for Android, iOS (robovm), and desktop Java applications
+- Can be used for Android, iOS (robovm), HTML5 (GWT), and desktop Java applications
 - Multiple instances can run on different threads (for server side simulation)
 - Entities can be repositioned and resized during the simulation without errors